oltodosel/interSubs/README.md

 -----
 - 1.14 - Added simultaneous use of multiple dictionaries.
 When using more than one - scrolling is infinite.
 - 1.15 - Added multi-threaded retrieval when using more than one dictionary.
 Works only with `save_translations = 1`
-- 1.16 - Added waiting cursor
+- 1.16 - Added waiting cursor.
+Minor errors correction.